AdityaPradhan11/Project_Cdac/README.md

 Pub/Sub pushes the message to Cloud Run.
 Cloud Run parses the message, checks the file type, and logs either ✅ Valid image or ❌ Invalid type.

+🔗 HOW THE SERVICES CONNECT

+Here's how each GCP service is connected in this project:

+Cloud Storage acts as the entry point.
+A user uploads an image to a bucket.

+That upload triggers a Pub/Sub Topic, which is configured to receive notifications from that specific bucket.

+The Pub/Sub Subscription is a push type, meaning it forwards the message to the Cloud Run URL.

+Cloud Run hosts a Python API that receives and processes the message.

+IAM ensures that the Pub/Sub service account has permission to invoke the Cloud Run service securely